apache/beam/website/www/site/content/en/documentation/sdks/python-multi-language-pipelines.md

 The Python pipeline example above provides an [ImplicitSchemaPayloadBuilder](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html#apache_beam.transforms.external.ImplicitSchemaPayloadBuilder) as the second argument to `ExternalTransform`.
 The `ImplicitSchemaPayloadBuilder` builds a payload that generates a schema from the provided values.
 In this case, the provided values are contained in the following key-value pair: `{'prefix': 'java:'}`.
 The `JavaPrefix` transform expects a `prefix` argument, and the payload builder passes in the string `java:`, which will be prepended to each input element.

-In general, payload builders help build the payload for the transform in the expansion request.
-If you provide a Beam schema to the payload builder, the builder uses it to perform a type/field mapping.
+Payload builders help build the payload for the transform in the expansion request.
 Instead of the `ImplicitSchemaPayloadBuilder`, you could use a [NamedTupleBasedPayloadBuilder](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html#apache_beam.transforms.external.NamedTupleBasedPayloadBuilder), which builds a payload based on a named tuple schema, or an [AnnotationBasedPayloadBuilder](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html#apache_beam.transforms.external.AnnotationBasedPayloadBuilder), which builds a schema based on type annotations.
 For a complete list of available payload builders, see the [transforms.external API reference](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html).

 ## Use standard element types